cmiltiadis/studioany/content/project/16-tabletalks/index.md

 projects: []
 ---

-**_Tabletalks on Architecture_** (2016-2017) was established by a group of university assistants ('mittlebau') of the Architecture faculty of TU Graz, as means to foster the research community of the university.  <!-- and a vehicle to present and exchange current research.-->
+**_Tabletalks on Architecture_** was a lecture series produced by a group of university assistants at the Faculty of Architecture, TU Graz between 2016 and 2017.
-The series was conceived as a casual event outside of formal structures; a space where academics, students, and practicing architects can converge, engage, exchange, and discuss matters related to architecture and architectural research.
+The initiative was conceived as as means to foster current research and as a casual event outside of formal university structures where academics, students, and practicing architects can converge, engage, exchange, and discuss matters related to architecture and architectural research.

+Founding members of the initiative include Constantinos Miltiadis, Diederik de Koning, Marcello Fantuz, Sophia Walk, and Christoph Braser.
+Graphic design by Lilly Hafner.

+*Tabletalks on Architecture* ran between 2016 and 2017 with four sessions listed below.
 All events took place at [Cafe Kork](https://cafe-kork.com/) and were free and open to the public.

 # Tabletalks archive
-Between 2016 and 2017 the *Tabletalks on Architecture* series conducted four sessions, outlined below.

 ## TToA 1: Diederik de Koning -- Agricultural Architecture & Land Management
 - [TToA 1 event poster](/uploads/ttoa/ttoa_1_deKoning.pdf)